allthingsclowd/openviz/README.md

  - All development has been performed using an openstack domain admin account.
 This may also work with a user account but I haven't verified all the API endpoints are accessible by a member role.

+ - There's a lot of additional goodies a.k.a.
+OpenStack Services written in Angular here too that I use in other projects...happy exploring.